Aheed-Siddiqui-Official/Aheed-Siddiqui-Official/README.md

 - 🌱 I’m currently learning **Frontend Development with JavaScript**

-- 💬 Ask me about **HTML📄, CSS 🎨, BootStrap 🧰, JavaScript ⚡, Vite 🔥, DSA 🧠, Git 🔀, GitHub 🐙, and more.**
+- 💬 Ask me about **HTML📄, CSS 🎨, BootStrap 🧰, JavaScript ⚡, React ⚛️,  Vite 🔥, DSA 🧠, Git 🔀, GitHub 🐙, and more.**

 - 📫 How to reach me **maheedsiddiqui29@gmail.com**